 In band theory, Wannier states are the Fourier transforms of Bloch states.
-They have multifold applications ranging from chemical bonding to ab-initio calculations of bulk multipole moments.
-The gauge freedom in defining Bloch states of a given band can be exploited to construct Wannier states that are maximally localized in real space~\cite{Wannier37,Kohn59,Cloizeaux63,VanderbiltReview}.
-Recently, the notion of topological insulators was reformulated in terms of an obstruction to finding exponentially localized Wannier states for the occupied bands, which allowed for a systematic classification of topological band structures in all symmetry classes~\cite{Po_2017,Bradlyn17,Watanabeeaat8685,elcoro2020magnetic}.
-In this Letter, we are interested in Wannier states satisfying an even more stringent localization requirement than that of exponential localization.
-These are \emph{compact Wannier states} that are strictly local and have zero overlap with all lattice sites outside of a finite domain surrounding their center.
-They are symmetric when they share the underlying symmetries of the lattice restricted to the little group (called site-symmetry group) that leaves their Wannier center invariant~\cite{ZakEBR1,ZakEBR2,Slager17,Po_2017,Bradlyn17}.
-In the following, we will assume that all Wannier states are symmetric.
-Moreover, we require that compact states originating from different unit cells must be orthogonal, as required for a proper Wannier basis.
-This criterion was not enforced in previous works, which instead studied compact localized states (also called compact Wannier-type states)~\cite{Aoki96,Leon08,DubailRead15,Read17,Flach17,Maimaiti17,Rontgen18,FlachReview,Lazarides19,Rhim19,Zhang20} that need not be orthogonal.
+They have multifold applications ranging from chemical bonding to ab-initio calculations.
+The gauge freedom in defining Bloch states can be exploited to construct maximally localized Wannier states~\cite{Wannier37,Kohn59,Cloizeaux63,VanderbiltReview}.
+Recently, the notion of topological insulators was reformulated in terms of an obstruction to exponentially-localized Wannier states, which allowed for a systematic classification of topological band structures in all symmetry classes~\cite{Po_2017,Bradlyn17,Watanabeeaat8685,elcoro2020magnetic}.
+In this Letter, we study Wannier states satisfying an even more stringent localization requirement.
+These are \emph{compact Wannier states} that are strictly local and have zero overlap with all lattice sites outside of a finite domain.
+They are symmetric when they share the symmetries of the lattice restricted to the site-symmetry group that leaves their Wannier center invariant~\cite{ZakEBR1,ZakEBR2,Slager17,Po_2017,Bradlyn17,Song20,Alexandradinata20}.
+In the following, we assume that all Wannier states are symmetric.
+Moreover, we require that compact states originating from different unit cells are orthogonal~\cite{Sathe_2021}.
+This criterion was not enforced in previous works, which instead studied compact localized states (compact Wannier-type states)~\cite{Aoki96,Leon08,DubailRead15,Read17,Flach17,Maimaiti17,Rontgen18,FlachReview,Lazarides19,Rhim19,Zhang20} that need not be orthogonal.